 BADM 711 | Seminar in Managerial Accounting (3 credits)

-Instructor: Jeff Wong, Ph.D., CPA, Professor, Accounting
+Instructor: Jeff Wong, Ph.D., CPA, Professor and Department Chair of Accounting and Information Systems

 Provides a fundamental understanding of accounting techniques used to operate an organization, and is designed as an introductory managerial accounting course for MBA students.